Skip to content

 Bride and Groom First Look

-If you want to do a first look before the ceremony.
-I recommend you choose a nice place with no guests/family.
+If you want to take a first look before the ceremony, I recommend you choose a nice place with no guests/family.
 A moment just both of you will be stronger, and better for the pictures.

 best location for photo

 Wide open space.
-Not too many people and no guest!
-I need you to feel at your ease and not be distracted by your guests.
+Not too many people and no guests!
+I need you to feel at ease and not be distracted by your guests.

 If we have enough time, we can go to several locations!